sarahwie/sarahwie.github.io/index.md

 layout: default
 ---

 I am a tenure-track assistant professor in the Department of Computer Science at the University of Maryland, College Park (UMD).
-I am a member of the [CLIP (Computational Linguistics and Information Processing) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page) and also affiliated with UMD's [AI Interdisciplinary Institute (AIM)](https://aim.umd.edu/) and [Institute for Advanced Computer Study (UMIACS)](https://www.umiacs.umd.edu/).
+I am a member of the [CLIP (Computational Linguistics and Information Processing) lab](https://wiki.umiacs.umd.edu/clip/index.php/Main_Page).

 My expertise is at the intersection of natural language processing (NLP), empirical machine learning, and explainable AI.
 I research the **interpretability of language models (LMs)** and other neural networks, with the goal of increasing their transparency, reliability, safety, and utility.
 I also focus on providing natural language explanations to users of LMs that are faithful to models' internal operations.